RyanFrantz/engineering/principles.md

     1. Success is often a lucky accident and failure is inevitable.
 In both cases we make a point to study the outcomes and the actions that led to them.
 3. Systems are emergent.
+    1. We cannot predict how our systems will be used, how they will grow, or how their behaviors may change.
-    1. For the properties we know we build in observability and introspection to ask the system questions.
+    2. For the properties we know we build in support for observability and introspection to ask the system questions.
-    2. For everything else, we try to get comfortable with the reality that we cannot predict the future and adapt as changes present themselves.
+    3. For everything else, we try to get comfortable with the reality that we cannot predict the future and adapt as changes present themselves.
+4. Favor simplicity.
+    1. As much as possible, design components as simply as possible.
+This supports composability for the problems we need to solve now and those we may encounter in the future.
+    2. Avoid interleaving concerns even if it appears to be efficient now.
+    3. Simplicity may mean more of something, rather than less.
-4. Decision-making is as critical as the end result.
+5. Decision-making is as critical as the end result.
     1. Chosen languages, architectures, design patterns, vendors, and more are chosen for various reasons and applied for specific purposes.
     2. Leave yourself and others breadcrumbs that provide useful context on the